Once during story time when my son was just four years old, he taught me a lesson that changed me forever.

 I was reading to him, as we did every day.
 It was a little more rushed than usual.
-I was tired, hungry and sitting on the edge of the couch and going through the book with him.
+I was tired and hungry, and we sat on the edge of the couch going through a book together.

 I thought I was doing pretty well; I read to him every single day after all.
 Many times a day actually.
-Even books I didn’t love, we powered through because, I was doing well, right?
+Even books I didn’t love, we powered through because, I was reading and spending quality time with him, right?

 The truth was – he could tell I just wanted to get done with it as fast as possible.
-As soon as I finished, he looked me straight in my eyes and with a firm – and sweet – voice said, “Thanks, but can you read it with love this time?”
+As soon as I finished this particular story, he looked me straight in my eyes and with a firm – but sweet – voice said, “Thanks, but can you read it with love this time?”

 Be honest – they will understand